Expand All | Collapse All

 Ms. Young is a Nurse Practitioner (NP) who began working in pulmonary disease in California in 2005, and since 2011, she has worked in a private pulmonary practice in Colorado Springs, Colorado.
-Ms. Young is currently one of 10 NPs nationwide to become a Fellow of the American College of Chest Physicians.
+Ms. Young is currently one of the first 10 Advanced Practice Providers nationwide to become a Fellow of the American College of Chest Physicians.

 Involvement and the representation of advanced practice providers in the pulmonary world has been one of her priorities, so that Ms. Young founded and is the President of the Association of Pulmonary Advanced Practice Providers (APAPP), a community for NPs and Physician Assistants working in pulmonary medicine.
-She also works closely with the American College of Chest Physicians’ CHEST programs and serves on the Interprofessional Team Network, Clinical Research Network, and on the Executive Programing Committee.
+She also works closely with the American College of Chest Physicians’ CHEST programs and serves on the Interprofessional Team Network, Clinical Research Network.
 Additionally, Ms. Young is a member of the American Board of Internal Medicine Pulmonary Disease Board.

 Ms. Young's education started as a bachelor's-prepared registered nurse working in critical care in medical, surgical, cardiac and trauma ICUs.
 She then pursued her master's degree in nursing at California State University, Bakersfield Family Practice Nurse Practitioner program and became board certified in Family Practice through the American Association of Nurse Practitioners.

 As of April 2019, Ms Young reported the following external relationships:

 Funding for clinical trial expenses, paid to Colorado Springs Pulmonary Consultants, from the following companies: